I love that friends, family and even neighbours often think of me and ask how I am, or say they hope I am feeling better.

 So Why The Guilt?

-I think the guilt felt by the chronic disease sufferer, is rooted in the fact it’s unlikely we are feeling any better than they did yesterday, or the day before.
+I think the guilt felt by the chronic disease sufferer, is rooted in the fact it’s unlikely they are feeling any better than they did yesterday, or the day before.

-It’s likely we’ll be on a path of getting progressively worse.
+It’s likely they’ll be on a path of getting progressively worse.

-No one wants to hear that and no one wants to say that.
-It all sounds a little…well, too dismal!
+We know no one wants to hear this and we certainly don’t want to say it.
+It all sounds a little too dismal!

-I don’t like giving dismal news so I start to feel bad that I have to.
-It’s either tell the truth (or a dulled down version) or lie.
+I don’t like giving bad news, so a mental debate with myself starts when I have to.
+Do I tell the truth (or a dulled down version) or change the subject altogether?

 Finding A Place of Understanding

-So how do we, the chronic disease sufferer and the caring friend or family member, live happily ever after with a situation that is ongoing and let’s face it, burdensome to everyone.
+So how do we all, the chronic disease sufferer and the caring friend or family member, live happily ever after with a situation that is ongoing and, let’s face it, burdensome to everyone.

-The caring friend or family member also need to understand that your response may simply be,
+The caring friend or family member also need to understand your response may simply be,

 ” thanks for asking, still no change”